openebs-archive/openebs-docs/docs/installation.md

 <font size="5">Setup nodeSelectors for OpenEBS control plane</font>

 In a large Kubernetes cluster, you may choose to limit the scheduling of the OpenEBS control plane pods to two or three specific nodes.
-To do this, use nodeSelector field of PodSpec of OpenEBS control plane pods - *apiserver, volume provisioner and snapshot operator*.
+To do this, use nodeSelector field of PodSpec of OpenEBS control plane pods - *apiserver, volume provisioner,admission-controller and snapshot operator*.

 See the example [here](#example-nodeselector-helm).